Miperla/Miperla/README.md

 ### Hi there 👋

-- 🔭 I’m a Data Analyst!
+- 🔭 I’m a certified Data Analyst Professional!
 - 🌱 I’m constantly improving my skills on DataCamp and other platforms
 - 👯 I’m looking to collaborate more on any analytical skills
 - 🤔 I’m looking to gain more knowledge on any thing Data Analytics/Data Science